ultrastark/us-mixin/README.md

 ```

 **Note**
-- myColor.scss and us-mixin/mixin have to be imported in every scss file that needs they mixins
+- `us-mixin/mixin` have to be imported in every scss file that needs they mixins
 - us-mixin/utilities should be imported **only once**.
 If not, it's gonna create useless classes
 - mixin and utilities work good together but you could only use one of the both if you need it